BobTheExplorer/BobTheExplorer/_posts/2021-05-24-Fort-Tilden.md

 Blah blah blah some bullshit I dug up about the batteries and wow would you look at the time, time to stop writing anytime

-{% include id="gallery2" caption="This is a look within the fire observation point" %}